All DSE

 Speech development starts early in life.
 Typically developing babies can discriminate speech sounds and patterns from the early months and by 6-7 months they are good at discriminating sounds in the language they are hearing.
 Spoken input to infants from the first weeks of life is therefore important.
 Infants need to hear and discriminate the speech sounds in their native language to be able to start to remember and copy them.[7]

-Children use the visual information of lip and face movements (speechreading) to help them discriminate phonemes.
-Talking to babies in face-to-face games and 'conversations' is therefore important so that they can see a speaker's face and lip movements as they talk.[4]
+Children use the visual information of lip and face movements (speech-reading) to help them discriminate phonemes from the early months of life.
+Talking to babies in face-to-face games and 'conversations' is therefore important so that they can see a speaker's face and lip movements as they talk.[8]

 Research has shown that there is a link between a child's ability to produce speech sounds and beginning to say words.
 The more vocalizing and babbling a baby does, the earlier they say words.
 The more parents encourage babies to imitate and respond to them as they vocalize and babble, the faster they learn to produce speech sounds.[7]
 The speech sounds that babies produce in their babble predict the first words they attempt to say.[7]